THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 o Introductory session on the LDF by the MOF and the PIU;

-o The Project Results Framework and materials worth sharing for the purposes of the MTR (Vol 2, Vol.3, Vol 4 and SLP3 Result Reports)
+o The Project Results Framework and materials worth sharing for the purposes of the End-line Survey;

 o APA criteria and manual, and preliminary/final results.

-As a contracting body and an implementing agency of the Project, the MOF will be reviewing and accepting main deliverables including the work plan, survey instruments and reports.
-The duration of report review by the MOF will be at least 2 weeks after submission.
+As a contracting body and an implementing agency of the Project, the MOF will be reviewing and accepting main deliverables including the work plan, survey instruments, and reports.
+The duration of the report review by the MOF will be at least 2 weeks after submission.

 At the project level: